 Just as in the English, the Japanese phrasing, while economical, sounds slightly もったいぶった (motaibutta, pompous) and ばかげた (bakageta, absurd) by turns, taking an otherwise trivial situation and expressing it as a universal truth.

 Actually, Japanese have their own native sayings that view the human condition with irony and wit, such as 転べばべったり糞の上 (korobeba bettari kuso no ue, if you fall down, it’ll be smack dab on top of excrement).
 Another expression about how things can go from bad to worse (similar to the English “when it rains, it pours”) would be 泣きっ面に蜂 (nakkittsura ni hachi, bees [stinging] a crying face).

 Following up on the success of the first book, ASCII invited readers to formulate and submit their original observations, which in 1994 it published in「続・マーフィーの法則：現代日本の知性」(“Zoku Māfī no Hosoku: Gendai Nihon no Chisei,” “Murphy’s Law Continued: The Wisdom of Contemporary Japan”), featuring several hundred contributions.

 One that I liked was “Nishida’s law of natural shop decrease,” which postulates: 二日酔いの前日に行った店の数は、思い出せる数より一つ多い (futsuka yoi no zenjitsu ni itta mise no kazu wa, omoidaseru kazu yori hitotsu ooi, when hung over, the number of shops where you went [to drink] the previous night will be one more than the number you can recollect).

-Truly, the disciples of the 日本マーフィー普及会 (Nihon Māfī Fukyu-kai, Japan Association for Dissemination of Murphy) have proved themselves to be apt pupils.
+Truly, the disciples of the 日本マーフィー普及会 (Nihon Māfī Fukyu-kai, Japan Society for the Dissemination of Murphy) have proved themselves to be apt pupils.